OfficeDev/outlook-dev-docs/docs/add-ins/get-or-set-the-location-of-an-appointment.md

 ---
-title: Get or set the location of an appointment in an Outlook add-in
+title: Get or set the location of an appointment in an add-in
 description: Learn how to get or set the location of an appointment in an Outlook add-in.
 author: jasonjoh
 ms.topic: article